Emily Noyes Vanderpoel: Career

 She was the author of the Color Problems, which was published in 1902.
 The book had 400 pages and 116 colour illustrations.
-Vanderpoel would create a ten by ten grid and then record the colours used in a cup and saucer, an Egyptian mummy.
-Vanderpoel recommended F.W,Moody's idea that nature's palettes were nearly always a good match.
+Vanderpoel would create a ten by ten grid and then record the colors found in various objects, such as a cup and saucer or an Egyptian mummy.
+Vanderpoel recommended F.W.
+Moody's idea that nature's palettes were nearly always a good match.
 She suggested that a marquetry cabinet that was designed with the same colours as a dead sparrow would be "balanced".
 It has been suggested that her theories anticipate later theories but Vanderpoel was not attributed.
 Her book was brought back into print in 2018.

 She died on February 20, 1939, and is buried in East Cemetery in Litchfield.

 Legacy

 Vanderpoel donated her art pottery collection to the Litchfield Historical Society and her Japanese art collection to the Norwich Museum.
+Her legacy is also bound up in her preservation work in Litchfield.
+"What Vanderpoel was instrumental in creating is for the most part not a genuine Colonial townscape, but an idealized Colonial Revival landscape – significantly, one that many consider the finest example of Colonial Revival architecture in this country."